 Anubias Frazeri is a hybrid, grown from the combination of species: Anubias Barteri and Anubias Congenis.
 Best suited for midground placement, this hybrid species thrive under low to moderate lighting conditions.
 It possesses deep green pointed leaves, growth is slow and steady.

 As the name suggests, the Anubias Longifolia is long and can reach 25 cm (10 inches) in height thereby making it best suited as a midground or foreground plant in the aquarium.
 It has elongated leaves like the Congenis, however, it requires moderate lighting and its growth is equally slow.

 This variety comes from tropics of West Africa, it is used for decorations in the foreground because of its unique small size.
 Needs low lighting and growth is slow.

 Anubias Nana “Marina”:

 This is a sub-variety from the species ‘Anubias Nana’.
 It has reduced dimensions and a size of 5 – 10 cm (2 – 4 inches), thus it is meant for aesthetical purposes on the foreground of the aquarium.
 This variety dreads strong lighting, its growth is very slow and will thrive when placed in shades areas.

 Anubias Nana “Petite”:

 The smallest Anubias you can find in the market.
-Light requirement for this species varies from low- slightly high, and it is easy to care for.
+The light requirement for this species varies from low- slightly high, and it is easy to care for.
 To grow the Anubias Petite, you just have to attach it to rock or driftwood.
-Planting this species in a substrate is not advisable, unless you ensure that the rhizome is above the substrate to prevent it from rotting.
+Planting this species in a substrate is not advisable unless you ensure that the rhizome is above the substrate to prevent it from rotting.